Built-ins

 Output

-The following example shows the effect of the align
+The following example shows the effect of the align and

-baseline
+baseline properties:

 font {size:6 family:"Fira Code, monospace"}